-The Track Phenom Who Chose College Over Millions
+The Track Phenom Who Chose College Over Riches

 The spotlight is still surreal for Sydney, even after actor Michael B. Jordan, of Creed and Fruitvale Station fame, gave her props this summer.
 When SportsCenter shared video of Sydney's record-breaking relay split on Instagram, Jordan reacted with four fire emojis.
 Sydney was hyped, even if she didn't know exactly who he was.
 "Michael B. Johnson commented," she tells B/R Mag, not quite remembering his name.
 "He just looked, like, really famous and then I saw his profile and I was like," she leans back and shakes her head, "'What is happening?'"

-What’s happening is this: As Allyson Felix enters the twilight of her career and Usain Bolt puts an end to his, Sydney is steadily on the come up, poised to make more fire emoji-worthy moments at UK and beyond.
-“Right now, I’m just getting ready for the 2020 Olympics,” she says.
-Sydney’s doing that by tackling a new event—the 100-meter hurdles, as she sprints her way to becoming the new face of track and field.
+What's happening is this: As Allyson Felix enters the twilight of her career and Usain Bolt puts an end to his, Sydney is steadily on the come up, poised to make more fire emoji-worthy moments at UK and beyond.
+"Right now, I'm just getting ready for the 2020 Olympics," she says.
+Sydney's doing that by tackling a new event—the 100-meter hurdles—as she sprints her way to becoming the new face of track and field.

 Sydney stutter-stepped into a hurdle, then soared over another by a foot or two before landing off balance.
 "There was no form whatsoever," Mike McCabe, who coached Sydney in high school, remembers.
 But she still won.
 By a lot.